nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Assume that you in 1:

-`OK, a link of the contact at index 1 (Nguyen) has been updated from https://nknguyenhc.github.io/ip to https://nknguyenhc.github.io/.`
+`OK, a webLink of the contact at index 1 (Nguyen) has been updated from https://nknguyenhc.github.io/ip to https://nknguyenhc.github.io/.`

 ![update success](images/edit/edit.png)